Saru1995/GEO-STAT/README.md

-# GEO-STAT
+# GEO-STATS-PROJECT
-GEO STAT is a project
+Research group for the development of a GIS and Statistics web application!